willybrauner/interpol/README.md

 Interpol don't come with dom API, it only provides real time progress of the interpolations that can be use or bind on... mesh, dom element or anything else, for ~=3kB!

+(⚠️ Interpol still is in early development, the API can change until the first major release)

 ## Summary

 - [Summary](#summary)